 Below in Table 3 is a summary of productivity estimates (average cords green timber / hr) for survey respondents that indicated a particular equipment configuration would be used in each cutting prescription and forest type.
 To convert these values into green tons / hour, an average conversion factor of 2.35 tons per cord has been applied.
 This value can vary between regions and tree species, and more specific data may be substituted if values are known for target species in a certain area.

-As expected, average productivity for chainsaws is lower than the more mechanized systems, roughly 2 cords / hour across most harvest types and forest types.
+As expected, average productivity for chainsaws is lower than the more mechanized systems, roughly 2.3 cords / hour across most harvest types and forest types.
 (Table 3).
-In both fully-mechanized systems (A and B), productivity increased as harvest treatment intensity rose from 30% to 70% to 100%, with feller-bunchers slightly more productive than full processors in 70% and clearcutting operations.
+In both fully-mechanized systems (A and B), productivity increased as harvest treatment intensity rose from 30% to 70% to 100%, with feller-bunchers slightly more productive than full processors in all operations.
+Data shown here representing the COEE supply zone is consistent with the larger sample of statewide harvest productivities (Appendix).